Andean fox (Lycalopex culpaeus), resting near the Miscanti y Miniques Lakes, Atacama, Chile. (Photo copyright © by Kaj Halberg)

-Resting black-backed jackal (Canis mesomelas), Hwange National Park, Zimbabwe.
+Resting black-backed jackal, Hwange National Park, Zimbabwe.
 (Photo copyright © by Kaj Halberg)

 The black-backed jackal is also called silver-backed jackal due to the large number of white hairs on the blackish back.
 This picture is from the Ngorongoro Crater, Tanzania.
 (Photo copyright © by Kaj Halberg)

-The scientific name of the African hunting dog is from the Greek lykos (‘wolf’) and the Latin pictus (‘painted’), thus ’the painted wolf’.
-This species, however, is only distantly related to the wolf, but the term painted is a most suitable description of it.
-Their snout is always black, and the tip of the tail white, but otherwise their pelt varies tremendously, showing patterns of different shades of brown, black, white, and yellowish.
+The African hunting dog is the only member of the genus Lycaon.
+The scientific name is derived from the Greek lykos (‘wolf’) and the Latin pictus (‘painted’), thus ’the painted wolf’.
+However, it is only distantly related to the wolf, but the term painted is a most suitable description of it.
+The snout is always black, and the tip of the tail always white, but otherwise their pelt varies tremendously, showing patterns of various shades of brown, black, white, and yellowish.
 Some individuals are almost black, others sand-coloured, and no two animals are alike.

-Hunting dogs live in packs, the size of which varies enormously, from 2 to about 25 members – most often between 6 and 10.
+Hunting dogs live in packs, the size of which varies enormously, from 2 to about 25 members – usually between 6 and 10.
 Most of the year, these animals are nomads, roaming savannas and woodland in search of prey.
-The hunting area of a pack may exceed 4,000 square kilometres.
+The hunting area of a pack may exceed 4,000 km2.